-A. NEW FUND OFFER (NF , New Fund Offer Period This is the period during which a new scheme sells its units to the investors.
+NEW FUND OFFER (NFO) New Fund Offer Period This is the period during which a new scheme sells its units to the investors.
 Not Applicable New Fund Offer Price: This is the price per unit that the investors have to pay to invest during the NFO.
-Not Applicable Minimum Amount for Application in the NFO Not Applicable Minimum Target amount This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
+Not Applicable Minimum Amount for Application in the NFO Rs.
+5,000 and in multiples of Re.
+1/- thereafter Minimum Target amount This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
 However, if AMC fails to refund the amount within 5 business days from date of closure of NFO, interest as specified by SEBI (currently 15% p.a.) will be paid to the investors from the expiry of 5 business days from the date of closure of the NFO.
-Not Applicable Output Description: Not Applicable Maximum Amount to be raised (if any) Plans / Options Not Applicable Investors are offered the following Investment Plan(s) to invest in the Scheme: offered Each Plan offers Regular Plan and Direct Plan.
+Rs.
+10 crores (This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.
+However, if AMC fails to refund the amount within 5 business days from date of closure of NFO, interest as specified by SEBI (currently 15% p.a.) will be paid to the investors from the expiry of 5 business days from the date of closure of NFO.)
+Maximum Amount to be raised (if any) Not Applicable Plans / Options offered Investors are offered the following Investment Plan(s) to invest in the Scheme: Each Plan offers Regular Plan and Direct Plan.
 Direct Plan Direct Plan is only for investors who purchase /subscribe Units in a Scheme directly with the Fund and is not available for investors who route their investments through a Distributor.
 Regular Plan Regular Plan is available for all type of investors investing through a Distributor.
 All the plans will have common portfolio.
-Options under each Plan(s) - Growth - Income Distribution cum Capital Withdrawl (IDCW) (Payout and Re-investment Facility)
+Options under each Plan(s) -Growth -Income Distribution cum Capital Withdrawl (IDCW) (Payout and Re-investment Facility)